-Throw the best gin cocktail party ever with these top gin tasting tips and ideas.
+Be the host with the most (gin) and throw the best gin soaked party ever with these top tips and ideas.

-If you’re a gin lover then the only problem with Gin Festival is that it doesn’t happen every weekend!
-But why not bring some of the gin fuelled fun home by throwing your own gin tasting party.
-It’s shockingly easy to do and a great way to spread the craft gin love with friends and family.
+If you’re a gin lover then the only problem with Gin Festival is that it doesn’t happen every weekend.
+Why not bring the gin fuelled fun home, it’s easy!
+Get started with these tips and spread the craft gin love.

 People love a theme at a party.
 It’s a great excuse to dress up and it makes the whole affair more memorable, plus, you get much better looking photos to instagram later!